mdklatt/serial-python/doc/tutorial.md

             """ Filter function. """
             month = record["timestamp"].month
             if month > self._month:
-                # File is for one year in chronological order so there are no
+                # Data are for one year in chronological order so there are no
                 # more records for the desired month.
                 raise StopIteration
             return record if month == self._month else None

 Filters can be chained and are called in order for each record.
-If any filter returns None chaining is immediately stopped and the record is dropped.
+If any filter returns None chaining is immediately stopped, and the record is dropped.
 For the best performance filters should be ordered from most restrictive (most likely to return None) to least.

-    reader.filter(MonthFilter(3))
-    reader.filter(LocalTime())
+    reader.filter(MonthFilter(3), LocalTime(-6))
     for record in reader:
         """ All records in March with timestamp converted to CST. """ print(record)